 Co-working spaces are a well-liked choice for entrepreneurs, startups, and small businesses in Japan.
 These locations provide a communal workspace where people can cooperate while working side by side.

-There are multiple co-working spaces at every major station and you can even find them in cities with as few as 100,000 – 200,000 people.
+There are multiple co-working spaces at every major station, and you can even find them in cities with as few as 100,000 ~ 200,000 people.
 They provide an easy-to-join and easy-to-quit business model for finding workspace and are perfect for startups or companies that are primarily remote.
-You can also register the co-working space as your company address if you are incorporated for an additional fee of about ¥10,000 or it might be included in your package.
+You can also register the co-working space as your company address if you are incorporated for an additional fee of about ¥10,000, or it might be included in your package.
 The monthly fee ranges from ¥12,000 with access to the cafe or open space to ¥44,000 for a fixed seat and more for a private space.

 The sense of community and cooperation that co-working spaces foster in Japan is one of its advantages.
 People can cooperate on projects, discuss ideas, and work with other similarly-minded professionals.
 For freelancers and small enterprises that might not have access to a larger crew, this can be very helpful.

-Nonetheless, there can be some negative aspects to co-working Japanese offices.
+Nonetheless, there can be some negative aspects to co-working in Japanese offices.
 They might not be appropriate for all people or types of work because they can be noisy and distracting.
 Moreover, co-working facilities might not be suitable for organizations that need more privacy or control over their workspace.

 Overall, co-working spaces in Japan can generally be a suitable choice for people and companies who value community and cooperation.
 Yet, it’s crucial to carefully weigh the potential disadvantages and make sure the space satisfies the demands of the organization or individual.